 To TGax editor: P115L62 Make the following modification:

-A STA that transmits an non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is true shall have timing accuracy of ±0.4 μs relative to the PPDU carrying the MU-RTS frame.
+A STA that transmits an non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is true shall have timing accuracy of ±0.4 μs relative to the actual ending time of the PPDU carrying the MU-RTS frame.
 This requirement does not include round trip delay.
 This requirement is the same as the timing requirement for HE trigger based PPDU..

 To TGax editor: P286L43 Make the following modification:

-A STA that transmits an HE trigger-based PPDU shall have timing accuracy of ±0.4 μs relative to the PPDU carrying the Trigger frame.
+A STA that transmits an HE trigger-based PPDU shall have timing accuracy of ±0.4 μs relative to the actual ending time of the PPDU carrying the Trigger frame.
 This requirement does not include round trip delay.